 - Latin American Studies

-Global studies prepares you for a wide variety of career paths from working in government, NGOs, nonprofits, and businesses.
+Global studies will prepare you for a wide variety of career paths from working in government, NGOs, nonprofits, and businesses.
 Many students go abroad after graduation, gaining work experience and learning language.

 Recent grads have gone to: